sandudorogan/iot-hub/Readme.md

 * The adaptor/MQTT subscriber is written in Python.
 It does the subscription and listens to all the topics (#).
 It is log enabled through an environment variable.
 The image was uploaded to DockerHub, for ```docker stach deploy``` command.
 * The official InfluxDB docker image is used for data storage.
 At the initial setup, a default database (called "iot") is created.
 * For visual feedback, Grafana is used.
 All the neccessary configurations have been made and saved in grafana subfolder.
 It acceses them through a bind mount.
-Though in future versions the config should be stored in a JSON format.
+Though in future versions the config should be stored as JSON format.

 ## Author
 * Sandu Dorogan